Energy Conditions and Quantum Information: Energy conditions in general relativity

 The proof consists of two parts.
 The first part is to show that any horizon cross-section of a stationary black hole is a MOTS, which is essentially the same as the first step of the proof of the rigidity theorem 2.6.3 (Proposition~9.3.1 of~\cite{HE73}).
 The second part is to show that MOTS must be a topologically $2$-sphere under DEC.
 Let us consider a horizon cross-section ${\cal T}_0$, which is assumed to be compact $2$-dimensional surface.
-By using the Einstein equations and the properties of the MOTS, $\theta_+ =0$ and $\ell^\nu \nabla_\nu \theta_+ \geqslant 0$, one can find the following inequality: \bena \oint_{{\cal T}_0} \!\! \d S \, {\cal R} \geqslant 8\pi T_{\mu \nu} k^\mu (-\ell^\nu) \geqslant 0 \,, \eena where ${\cal R}$ denotes the scalar curvature on the $2$-dimensional compact surface ${\cal T}_0$.
+By using the Einstein equations and the properties of the MOTS, $\theta_+ =0$ and $\ell^\nu \nabla_\nu \theta_+ \geqslant 0$, one can find the following inequality: \bena \oint_{{\cal T}_0} \!\! \d S \, {\cal R} \geqslant 16 \pi G \oint_{{\cal T}_0} \!\! \d S \, T_{\mu \nu} k^\mu (-\ell^\nu) \geqslant 0 \,, \eena where ${\cal R}$ denotes the scalar curvature on the $2$-dimensional compact surface ${\cal T}_0$.
 Noting that $-\ell^\mu$ is future-directed, we find the inequality to hold under the DEC.
 According to the Gauss-Bonnet theorem, the left-hand side is $2\pi \chi$ with $\chi$ being the Euler characteristic number of ${\cal T}_0$.
 It then immediately follows that the horizon cross-section ${\cal T}_0$ must be topologically either $2$-sphere or $2$-torus.
 The latter case is possible only when the equality holds strictly in (\ref{ineq:GB}).
 Such a situation seems to rather be unstable; for example if we add some small perturbation or positive cosmological constant or if MOTS satisfies $\ell^\nu \nabla_\nu \theta_+ >0$ at a single point, then the integral (\ref{ineq:GB}) becomes strictly positive.
-Therefore the case of $2$-torus seems implausible and we can conclude that ${\cal T}_0$ must be topologically $2$-sphere. $\Box$
+Therefore the case of $2$-torus seems implausible.
+In fact, with further technical assumptions for the rigidity of MOTS~\cite{Galloway:2006ws}, one can rule out the $2$-torus case and conclude that ${\cal T}_0$ must be topologically a $2$-sphere. $\Box$

 Next, let us consider the topology of the black hole exterior region.
 We first describe two theorems concerning topological constraints on globally hyperbolic, asymptotically flat spacetimes.